-This program is available only for classroom delivery to groups of students at an employer site or in collaboration with a partner organization.
+Certificate Requirements 15 credits, with a minimum graduating grade point average (GPA) of 2.0 (C average), are required as follows: Specific Course Requirements (6 credits) - ENGL 106, Written Communication (3) - 3 credits in computer studies (OLA's CMPT 108 and 109, CMPT 150, or equivalent) Elective Requirements (9 credits) - 9 credits of first-year business courses to suit career goals, normally selected from accounting, business management, business mathematics, business communications, marketing, and sales - It is the student's responsibility to consult with their OLA program advisor to ensure that courses selected meet program requirements. - For program updates, refer to the Website or contact Student Services.
+Certificate in Office Skills This program is available only for classroom delivery to groups of students at an employer site or in collaboration with a partner organization.
 This certificate program can be laddered into the Certificate in Management Studies.
 Admission Requirements Open admission.
 Refer to admission policy on page 6.
 Residency Requirements Minimum 3 credits of OLA coursework.

-Certificate Requirements 15 credits, with a graduating GPA of at least 2.0 (C average), are required as follows: Specific Course Requirements-9 credits • The following courses: BOTR 106, Office Systems (3) CMPT 108, Introduction to Information Technology (1.5) CMPT 109, Computer Applications in Business (1.5) ENGL 106, Written Communication (3) "BOTR" courses are not currently offered by distance delivery through OLA.
+Certificate Requirements 15 credits, with a minimum graduating grade point average (GPA) of 2.0 (C average), are required as follows: Specific Course Requirements (9 credits) - BOTR 106, Office Systems (3) - CMPT 108, Introduction to Information Technology (1.5) - CMPT 109, Computer Applications in Business (1.5) - ENGL 106, Written Communication (3) "BOTR" (business office training) courses are not currently offered by distance delivery through OLA.
 Students may apply credits earned in a similar program elsewhere to the certificate.
 Contact an OLA program advisor and request a program plan that specifies requirements.
 The CMPT 108/109 requirements can be met by substituting any introductory computing course(s) totalling 3 credits, such as CMPT 150, Computer Concepts.
-Elective Requirements-6 credits • 6 credits of first-year courses to suit career goals, normally selected from office administration, accounting, mathematics, and communications (e.g., ENGL 107) .
+Elective Requirements (6 credits) - 6 credits of first-year courses to suit career goals, normally selected from office administration, accounting, mathematics, and communications (e.g., ENGL 107) - It is the student's responsibility to consult with their OLA program advisor to ensure that courses selected meet program requirements. - For program updates, refer to the Website or contact Student Services.
+Workplace Leadership Foundation Certificate This program is available to applicants residing in Canada or outside Canada.
+This certificate program provides basic instruction in a wide range of supervisory skills to assist individuals who are new to supervisory responsibilities or are preparing for promotion to a supervisor level.
+The program design allows students to tailor it to their needs.
+This program is available via the Web.
+Some courses may also be available in print format with only minimal access to the Internet required.
+Refer to page 83 for information about taking an OLA course online via the Web.
+The credits earned in this program may be applied to the Certificate in Management Studies (page 51) and the Diploma in Management Studies (page 52) and then to selected degrees.
+Students continuing in the management studies programs do not take ENGL 106 or BUSM 111.
+Admission Requirements Open admission.
+Refer to admission policy on page 6.
+Residency Requirements Minimum 3 credits of OLA coursework.